Yesterday, your horse was better than ever. Today, they appear to be crippled, as if they have a lame foot. What could this mean?

 When your horse has a hoof abscess, it needs your tender loving care.
 As a horse owner, you can give it the best care possible with the help of Vetericyn.

-Our Hoof Soak can clean, flush, and moisturize your horse’s wounds, kickstarting the healing process.
+Our Hoof Soak can clean, flush, and moisturize your horse’s wounds, kickstarting the healing process towards complete hoof health.
 This non-toxic treatment is antibiotic-free, so you can safely use it as a part of your equine home first aid kit.

-Whether you’re dealing with horse abscesses, horse rashes or looking for horsefly bite treatment, Vetericyn is here to help.
-By choosing Vetericyn, you’ll be giving your favorite furry neigh-bor the very best.
+Whether you’re dealing with horse abscesses, horse rashes or looking for horsefly bite treatment, Vetericyn is here to help in providing the best products and resources for horse care.
+By choosing Vetericyn, you’ll be giving your favorite furry neigh -bor the very best.

 - American Association of Equine Practitioners.
 Hoof Abscesses. https://aaep.org/horsehealth/hoof-abscesses